 Demonstrates understanding with all age appropriate guidelines for communication, positioning, radiation exposures and radiation protection.

-40 hours; hours for this position are to be determined.
+The work schedule for this position is to be determined.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.